 Alexander Nürnberg has been the Managing Director of HATLAPA Uetersener Maschinenfabrik GmbH & Co.
 KG since 1996, which has been renamed in MacGregor Hatlapa GmbH & Co.
 KG since it‘s sales to MacGregor Netherlands B.V.
 The company offers world-leading engineering solutions and services for sea cargo and offshore load handling.
 Since 2016 Nürnberg has also been responsible for research and development in the MacGregor Group.
 Since 1998, he has been a member of the board of the German Shipbuilding and Offshore Supplier Industry Association of German Engineers (Verband Deutscher Maschinen- und Anlagenbauer - VDMA), since 2003 as chairman.

-James Richard ‘J.R.’
-Owens is President of Cat Bottoms Fuel FS INC. J.R. has more than thirty-four years of oil industry experience as a consultant, global sourcing advisor, loss control specialist, terminal manager and trader.
+‘J.R.’ has more than thirty-four (37) years of hands-on oil industry experience as a blender, consultant, global sourcing advisor, loss control specialist, terminal manager and trader.

-J.R.
-Owens has provided consultant services to Canadian transloading companies, and John W. Stone Oil Distributor, LLC.
-Prior to his present position, J.R. has worked with J.P.
+Prior to his present positions, ‘J.R.’ has worked with John W Stone Oil Distributors LLC, J.P.
 Morgan Venture Energy Corp., RPG Industries, Phillips Carbon Black Division, Aditya Birla Group, Birla Carbon Division, Griffith Energy, Oil Chem Trading, Ag-Chem Commission Co., Towing Charters Inc. and National Petroleum Sales Inc.